International Harvester: Australian Army designs

 The association between International Harvester Australia and the Australian Army developed and in conjunction with the Army Design Establishment of the Australian Commonwealth Department of Supply, designed and constructed a range of trucks for the Australian Army.
 With the body loosely based upon the design of cab 13 of the Canadian Military Pattern truck, the first prototype built in 1959 was the International Truck Cargo 2 1/2 Ton General Service, Australian No.1 Mk1. which was followed by the Mk2 prototype.
 A variant with a midmounted, 20,000-lb winch, resulted in the first production model, the Mk3 entering service in 1963 – just in time for Australia's entry into the Vietnam War.

-A five-ton 6×6 version was to follow with three major variants the Truck Cargo 5 Ton with winch F1 which replaced the Mk3 in Vietnam service.

-The F2 a tipper version that replaced the International Harvester AB160 "teaspoon Tipper" in both Vietnam and Borneo theatres of operations.

-The F5 wrecker with a lack of 4×4 2 1/2 ton trucks available because of the Vietnam War, the Mk3 was supplemented with further 4×4 production with the updated Mk4 version which shared the cab with the 6×6 variants Production of The Australian No.1. range of trucks were produced until 1973.
+A five-ton 6×6 version was to follow with three major variants: the Truck Cargo 5 Ton with winch F1 which replaced the Mk3 in Vietnam service.
+The F2 was a tipper version that replaced the International Harvester AB160 "teaspoon Tipper" in both the Vietnam and Borneo theatres of operations.
+The F5 wrecker with a lack of 4×4 2 1/2 ton trucks available because of the Vietnam War, the Mk3 was supplemented with further 4×4 production with the updated Mk4 version which shared the cab with the 6×6 variants.
+Production of the Australian No. 1 range of trucks continued until 1973.
 The Mk3, Mk4, F1, F2 and F5 saw service until the late 1980s.